jhuapl-boss/boss-oidc/README.md

 #   roles (list of string): List of the roles the user is currently assigned
 LOAD_USER_ROLES = 'path.to.function'

+# NOTE: The following two rules are automatically applied to all user account during
+#       the login process to allow bootstrapping admin / superuser accounts.
+# The user will be assigned Django staff permissions if they have a 'admin' or 'superuser' role in Keycloak
+# The user will be assigned Django superuser permissions if they have a 'superuser' role in Keycloak

 auth_uri = "https://auth.theboss.io/auth/realms/BOSS"
 client_id = "<auth client id>" # Client ID configured in the Auth Server public_uri = "http://localhost:8000" # The address that the client will be redirected back to